ppy/osu-wiki/wiki/Tournaments/SOFT/4/en.md

 - The round after the qualification stage (also known as the play-offs stage) is a **single elimination** stage with specific rules.

 - After the qualification round, the remaining players, based on their qualification seeds, will be divided into 4 different groups.
 Each group will have a different set of protocol to follow.
-  - **Top16**: The top 16 seeds of the qualification stage will advance directly into the group stage of the tournament.
+  - **1st-16th seeds**: The top 16 seeds of the qualification stage will advance directly into the group stage of the tournament.
 They do not need to participate in any matches in this stage.

-  - **17th-32nd° seeds**: Players within this group will participate in one match in the Play-Offs stage.
+  - **17th-32nd seeds**: Players within this group will participate in one match in the Play-Offs stage.
 Their opponent will be a player from the 97th to 128th seed group.
 Players who win their matches in this stage will advance to the Group Stage.

   - **33rd-96th seeds**: Players within this group will participate in one match in the Play-Offs stage.
 Their opponent will be a player in the 33rd to 96th seed group.
 In particular, their opponent's seed will be `(129 - player's seed)`.
 Players who win their match in this stage will advance to the Group Stage.